Merck Manual

 View Patient Education

-Uterine sarcomas are a group of disparate, highly malignant cancers developing from the uterine corpus.
+Uterine sarcomas are a group of disparate, aggressive cancers of the uterine corpus.
 Common manifestations include abnormal uterine bleeding and pelvic pain or mass.
-For suspected uterine sarcoma, endometrial biopsy or dilation and curettage can be done, but results are often falsely negative; most sarcomas are diagnosed histologically after hysterectomy or myomectomy.
+For suspected uterine sarcoma, endometrial biopsy or dilation and curettage may be done, but results are often falsely negative; most sarcomas are diagnosed histologically after hysterectomy or myomectomy.
 Treatment requires total abdominal hysterectomy and bilateral salpingo-oophorectomy; for advanced cancer, chemotherapy and sometimes radiation therapy are indicated.

 Risk factors for uterine sarcomas are